 The Russian invasion of Ukraine is a recent event that is developing and is increasing geopolitical uncertainty across the globe.
-Neither SICL nor FCGL is exposed to any Russian and Ukraine assets, and we are therefore not materially exposed to any investment risk volatility.
-SICL is closely monitoring any inflationary pressures.
-At the time of writing, it is not considered that SICL or FCGL is unduly exposed in any material degree to this conflict but we will continue to monitor the position.
+FCGL is not exposed to any Russian and Ukraine assets, and we are therefore not materially exposed to any investment risk volatility.
+Any inflationary pressure is been monitored closely.
+At the time of writing, it is not considered that FCGL is unduly exposed in any material degree to this conflict.